What's Postpartum Depression And How Do I Cope With It?

 Treatment options for postpartum depression

 Some people can manage their postpartum depression with lifestyle adjustments, while others benefit from more comprehensive medical interventions to treat depression.
 Regardless, postpartum depression is often a chemical issue.
 It is not a personal failure if you struggle to improve your symptoms without medical support.
 PPD is temporary, so some parents take medication while coping with the symptoms.
 However, consult your doctor before starting, changing, or stopping any medication.
-Below are further support options for PPD.

 Ask for support

 Be open about your struggles with postpartum depression with other parents in your social circle.
 Your family and friends may want to help, but it may be challenging to understand if they haven't had PPD.
 If you don't have friends who are parents, contact your birth hospital or obstetrician and ask them about local parent and baby groups in the area.
-These groups may allow you to socially connect and talk about your experience with people who understand.
+Such groups may allow you to socially connect and talk about your experience with people who understand.

 While you may not know how to talk about PPD with your family, try to prioritize time with them.
 It might not be possible to partake in activities you enjoyed before your new child.
 However, gathering with others in a social setting can improve mental and physical health, so find ways to connect that don't require too much energy or time.